“For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have

-God “in these last days has spoken to us in [through] His Son” – through what Jesus spoke and taught as recorded in Scripture, His divinity being confirmed by the many miracles He performed, by His command over nature and by many witnesses and fulfilled prophesies.
-God asks you to place your complete faith, trust and hope in Him by believing in His Son Jesus Christ, and that if you do so, you will obtain eternal life.
-Jesus came the first time as a Savior and Suffering Servant to save those who are sick with sin, but also sick of sin.
+God “in these last days has spoken to us in [through] His Son” – through what Jesus spoke and taught as recorded in Scripture, His divinity being confirmed by the many miracles He performed, by His command over nature and by many witnesses and fulfilled prophecies.
+God asks you to place your complete faith, trust, and hope in Him by believing in His Son Jesus Christ and that if you do so, you will obtain eternal life.
+Jesus came the first time as a Savior and Suffering Servant to save those who are sick with sin but also sick of sin.
 He didn’t come dressed in the fine purple linen attire of kings nor the business suit of commerce.
-He came as a shepherd to gather the lost and broken, and He died for those who are still sinners, so they could be saved:
+He came as a shepherd to gather the lost and broken, and He died for those who are still sinners so that they could be saved: